OpenTermsArchive/contrib-versions/Lastpass/Privacy Policy.md

 **8\.
 Changes to this Statement/Contact Us**

 We may update this Privacy Policy to reflect changes to our information practices.
 If we make any material changes we will provide notice on this website, and we may notify you by email (sent to the e-mail address specified in your account), prior to the change becoming effective.
 We encourage you to periodically review this page for the latest information on our privacy practices.
-If you continue to use the Services after those changes are in effect, you agree to the revised policy
+If you continue to use the Services after those changes are in effect, you agree to the revised policy.

 If you have any other questions about this policy please contact LogMeIn Privacy Team, or call +1 805 690 6400 or write to us via postal mail at:  LogMeIn, 320 Summer Street, Boston, MA 02210.
 To reach our Global Customer Support department, you may contact us here.